Brown sauce: In the United Kingdom

 HP Sauce is the most popular brown sauce in the United Kingdom, accounting for around 75% of sales.
 Daddies, OK Sauce and Wilkin & Sons are other popular brands.
 Another is Hammonds of Yorkshire, popular in Northern England.

 In Ireland

-Chef Brown Sauce and HP Sauce are popular brown sauce brands in Ireland.
-Another sauce, Yorkshire Relish, is a similar style of sauce that originated in Leeds in 1837, and is manufactured in County Dublin under the YR Sauce brand.
+Chef Brown Sauce is an Irish brand of brown sauce.
+HP Sauce and Yorkshire Relish are also popular in Ireland.

 Generic brands

 Most supermarket chains in the UK and Ireland also stock their own brand of brown sauce.
 As with other condiments like ketchup, mayonnaise, and mustard, brown sauce is widely available in catering sachets and dispenser bottles in restaurants.

 Similar products

 Steak sauce is a similar product in the United States.

 Popularity

 Between 2013 and 2014, the sales of brown sauces in the UK decreased by approximately 19%, according to market research company Mintel, but more than 13 e6kg is still consumed each year.